How To Complete Your ARRT CQR Compliance period Requirements

-If you choose to voluntarily participate in CQR and don’t complete your CQR requirements within your CQR compliance period, you are subject to the same policies as those for whom CQR is mandatory.
+If you choose to voluntarily participate in CQR and don’t complete your CQR requirements for the ARRT ® within your CQR compliance period, you are subject to the same policies as those for whom CQR is mandatory.

 If you hold an ARRT® credential in a discipline that is no longer being offered, then you are not subject to CQR.